dylanseto/Interior-Furniture-OpenGL/README.md

 that you credit the source properly.
 You should have simple interaction mechanisms to navigate through the virtual world and view it from different angles.
 During navigation, the user must not be allowed to pass through objects.

+3D models courtesy of http://tf3dm.com and are all freely available.